RESSLab-Team/OpenSees-Instructions/README.md

 Only the 64bit OpenSees solution is supported since around 2019, open this solution in VS from `OpenSees/Win64/OpenSees.sln`.

 If you add the existing source files you need to let VS know about the additions.
+The VS solution needs to be updated because you or others will compile OpenSees on Windows at some point.
 For example, for the SLModel, add the .h and .cpp files as existing items to the material project under the uniaxial filter.
 If you want to create new files then add new items (the .h and .cpp files) to the appropriate project under the appropriate filter.

 #### Update the Makefiles

 `Makefile`s contain the instructions for Unix (i.e., Mac and Linux) build systems.
- Makefiles need to be updated because you or others will compile OpenSees on these systems at some point.
+The Makefiles need to be updated because you or others will compile OpenSees on these systems at some point.
-This step must be done even if *you* are compiling on Windows.
 The editing is simple for materials, e.g., for a uniaxial material add a line in `OpenSees/SRC/material/uniaxial/Makefile`:
 ```
 SLModel.o \